GrubHubGitTub/BaseballTradeTrees/README.md

 ###  3.0.0 Release: January 9, 2022
 #### Changelog
 - New Retrosheet transaction database (all 2021 transactions) was cleaned and added to the website.
 Check transaction database info below for all changes made.
 - Stat support!
 All trade now has a stat value, and they are added up to create a total tree value.
+You can hover over a trade to see detailed stats.
 See below for more information about stats.
 - Lots of UI changes, including clickable nodes for easier traversal.
 - new stats/ search page for all tree values. www.mlbtradetrees.com/stats
 - you can hover over a node to see the complete trade breakdown, Google Org chart kinda sucks so it looks pretty bad.
 Will update later.